9th to 19th

 husbands and fathers, and how to overcome the challenges we have at work and

 at home.
 Always a great time of fellowship and developing relationships.

-for ladies - Come together and discuss anything from home schooling
+Daughters of the Light - Similar to the men's meetings, ladies will come together and discuss anything from home schooling

 ideas to Sabbath preparations to how to be better wives & mothers.